winstonchiong/decisionlabucsf.github.io/_pages/04-seminar.md

 ---
+layout: default
 title: seminar
+permalink: /seminar/
 description:
-layout: default

 ---

 <div class="post">
   <header class="post-header">
     <h1 class="post-title">{{ page.title }}</h1>
     <h5 class="post-description">{{ page.description }}</h5>
-     <p> With <a href="/team/index.html#collaborators">Jalayne Arias</a>, we co-host a recurring Neuroethics Seminar at the
+     <p> Since May 2016, we have convened a twice-monthly Neuroethics Seminar at the UCSF Mission Bay campus,
-      UCSF Mission Bay Campus.
-The group typically meets twice-monthly, usually on the 2nd and 4th Monday afternoons of each month.
-We aim to...</p>
+       co-hosted by <a href="/team/index.html#collaborators">Jalayne Arias</a>.
+The purpose of the seminar is to engage neuroscientists and clinicians in broad, interdisciplinary conversations about ethical and policy issues arising in their work.
+In addition to providing a forum for stakeholders to explore their own ethical concerns about situations they face, we also aim to foster new scholarly collaborations that emerge from new questions at the forefront of research and clinical practice.
+In general, our meetings follow one of three formats: (1) case discussions arising from ethically complex clinical encounters or research developments, (2) journal clubs drawn either from recent neuroscience or neuroethics literature, and (3) works-in-progress to refine upcoming grants, conference abstracts and manuscripts. </p>

       <p>To be added to the mailing list, contact Ali Zahir at
       <em>ali.zahir (at) ucsf.edu</em>.</p>